A Quick Guide to a Faster Financial Consolidation Process

 Mosaic automatically pulls in each month’s average FX rates and period ending rates for your specific international entities, as you can see in the screenshot below.

-The platform applies these rates to your P&L items and balance sheet items, respectively, so you don’t have to manually translate line items.
+The platform applies these rates to your financial statements, respectively, so you don’t have to translate line items manually during balance sheet and P&L management.
 And it also includes functionality to override exchange rates for any period in case there are special circumstances you need to account for in your reporting.

 2. Elimination Journal Creation